-During the year ended December 31, 2023, the increase in the Fund's NAV resulted primarily from the cumulative effect of the Fund seeking daily investment results, before fees and expenses, that correspond to the performance of the Short Index.
-The increase in the Fund's NAV also resulted in part from an increase from 3,170,000 outstanding Shares at December 31, 2022 to 3,310,000 outstanding Shares at December 31, 2023.
-By comparison, during the year ended December 31, 2022, the increase in the Fund's NAV resulted primarily from an increase of 3,170,000 outstanding Shares during the period.
-The increase in the Fund's NAV also resulted in part from the cumulative effect of the Fund seeking daily investment results, before fees and expenses, that correspond to the performance of the Short Index.
+During the year ended December 31, 2024, the decrease in the Fund's per share NAV resulted primarily from the cumulative effect of the Fund seeking daily investment results, before fees and expenses, that correspond to the performance of the Short Index.
+The decrease in the Fund's per share NAV also resulted in part from an increase from 3,310,000 outstanding Shares at December 31, 2023 to 11,820,000 outstanding Shares at December 31, 2024.
+By comparison, during the year ended December 31, 2023, the increase in the Fund's per share NAV resulted primarily from the cumulative effect of the Fund seeking daily investment results, before fees and expenses, that correspond to the performance of the Short Index.
+The increase in the Fund's per share NAV also resulted in part from an increase from 3,170,000 outstanding Shares at December 31, 2022 to 3,310,000 outstanding Shares at December 31, 2023.